FoamyGuy/Adafruit_Windows_Drivers/README.md

 # Adafruit Windows Drivers

-All in one Windows driver installer for Adafruit's boards.
-See the Releases tab for the latest binary release.
+All in one Windows driver installer for Adafruit's boards.  **See the [Releases tab](https://github.com/adafruit/Adafruit_Windows_Drivers/releases) for the latest binary release.**

+Note consider this 'beta' as it's only tested on Windows 7, however in theory should support XP through 10.

 Requires NSIS 3.0+ to build the installer.